nicolemei-1/student-habits-analysis/README.md

 # 📊 Student Habits Analysis

 ## Overview
-This project analyzes how student habits—such as study time, sleep, exercise, and screen usage—impact academic performance.
+This project analyzes how student habits—such as study time, sleep, exercise, and mental health impact academic performance.
 Using data analysis and machine learning techniques, the goal is to identify key behavioral patterns associated with higher exam scores.

 ---